 - 1. Launch a web browser from a computer that is connected to the same network as the AP or directly to the AP through an Ethernet cable or WiFi connection. - 2.
 In the browser address bar, type the IP address that is assigned to the AP.

-If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 39.
+The login page displays. - If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 46. - 3.
+Type admin as the AP user name (case-sensitive), type one of the following passwords (also case-sensitive) that are associated with the AP's management methods, and then click the Login button.